Zalexanninev15/WebWordSearch/README.md

 ## Usage

 1. Insert links to search sites to file **urls.txt**
-2. Do the following in the terminal
+2. Do the following in terminal
 ```bash
 pip install -r requirements.txt
 python ./wws.py